 We prefer to take public transportation instead of taxis in our everyday lives and when we travel.
 In Romania, we used public transportation in the bigger cities: Cluj-Napoca, Brașov, and Oradea.
 They each had a similar system whereby you had to buy your ticket from a machine or a person in a booth before boarding.
 We used cash for all of these purchases, but we think some of the machines took credit cards.
 The public transportation systems in these cities are integrated with Google Maps, but the schedules may not be accurate.
 So use it to figure out how to get where you need to go, but always check the timetables at the bus or tram stops.

-Accessibility of public transport in Transylvania
+Accessibility of Romania public transport

-If you’re going to visit Transylvania and you have reduced mobility, it may be difficult for you to travel by public transport.
+If you’re going to visit Romania and you have reduced mobility, it may be difficult for you to travel by public transport.
 CFR Calatori offers assistance on some trains on some lines at some stations.
 Though the service seems somewhat limited, there is detailed information on what is offered and how to request it on their website here.

 The minibuses we took were not wheelchair accessible.
 We are not sure what the larger buses were like, but since the buses are run by so many different companies we would be surprised if there were no accessible bus options.